 Also assume that you want to retire when you are 65 like most do today.

-Well, if we were to take that $500 per month and buy an indexed universal life policy until you reach age 65, that would create a bucket of cash that would generate about $90,000 tax-free per year every year from age 65 through age 100.
+Well, if we were to take that $500 per month and consistently contribute to an indexed universal life policy until you reach age 65, that would create a bucket of cash that would generate around $90,000 to $100,000 tax-free income per year every year from age 65 through age 100.

 This certainly proves that it’s a good idea to get life insurance in your 20s.

-That is only assuming that you make 7% return on the policy each year.
-It would create over $52,000 tax-free per year if you only got a 6% return.
+That is only assuming that you make around a 6% return on the policy each year.
+It would create over $50,000 tax-free per year if you only got a 5% return.
 That is what 40 years of growth and compound interest will do for you.
-In fact, you can create enough wealth to significantly increase your retirement income if you begin investing in life insurance in your 50s.

 The Roth IRA can’t provide that much income nor does the Roth have a life insurance payout.